-Throughout the paper, we assume a $p$-bounded (same as local stochastic) gadget error model, where an arbitrary error channel can act in the support of each elementary gadget at the end of its operation.
-Our error model accounts for spacetime correlations, and only requires that the probability of a particular configuration of errors is suppressed exponentially in the size of the configuration.
-This error model automatically incorporates the effects of measurement errors, because in a local automaton, the effect of a measurement error is equivalent to failing the output of a local collection of elementary gadgets (in our specific construction, a measurement error is always equivalent to failing the output of a single elementary gadget).
+Let us start this section by clarifying several key assumptions that we make throughout the paper: \begin{itemize} \item [(1)] \textit{We assume a $p$-bounded gadget error model (a local stochastic noise model), where an arbitrary error channel can act in the support of each elementary gadget during its operation. } \end{itemize} See Def.~\ref{def:p-bounded-classical} for the classical automaton and Def.~\ref{def:p-bounded-gadget-model} for the quantum one.
+This error model only requires that the probability of a particular configuration of errors is suppressed exponentially in the size of the configuration.
+It also automatically incorporates the effects of measurement errors, because in a local automaton, the effect of a measurement error is equivalent to failing the output of an elementary gadget.
+In addition, since the toric code is a CSS code, we can split error correction into separate phase-flip and bit-flip correcting processes.
+Therefore, when explaining how error correction works, we focus on the bit-flip (Pauli-$X$) part of noise.
+The phase-flip correction works analogously, except on the dual lattice.
+Both operations are then combined to run in parallel, resulting in the full quantum automaton.